vapor-ware/synse-sdk/docs/dev/setup.rst

     $ make help
     build           Build the SDK locally
-    ci              Run CI checks locally (build, test, lint) clean           Remove temporary files
+    check-examples  Check that the examples run without failing. ci              Run CI checks locally (build, test, lint) clean           Remove temporary files
-    cover           Run tests and open the coverage report dep             Ensure and prune dependencies.
-Do not update existing dependencies. dep-update      Ensure and prune dependencies.
-Update existing dependencies. docs            Build the docs (via Slate)
+    cover           Run tests and open the coverage report dep             Ensure and prune dependencies
+    dep-update      Ensure, update, and prune dependencies
+    docs            Build the docs locally
     examples        Build the examples
-    fmt             Run goimports on all go files help            Print usage information
+    fmt             Run goimports on all go files github-tag      Create and push a tag with the current version godoc           Run godoc to get a local version of docs on port 8080 help            Print usage information
     lint            Lint project source files
     setup           Install the build and development dependencies